 So you’re actually kind of building out your ecosystem even further.
 Even more than all the people you’ve got within the team, you’re actually expanding it and I guess more dynamically than sizing it up and down as you need it.

 Absolutely.
-So we wanted to make sure that as a business, we had the core competencies in house – that’s really important for us, you know, having that in house, in depth knowledge of our products of our systems is really, really critical to our success and [that has been] another big change in the last two years.
+So we wanted to make sure that as a business, we had the core competencies in house – that’s really important for us, you know, having that in house, in depth knowledge of our products of our systems is really, really critical to our success and another big change in the last two years.

 But we’re not afraid to use agencies and their expertise to bolster those skills, and to bring in new ways of thinking, new points of view, different perspectives, that again, help us learn help us become a better digital function, and challenge the status quo.